A tiny wax worm can dissolve plastic pollution with its saliva, new research has found.

 This is where the wax worms come in.
 They can help dissolve polyethylene, which accounts for roughly 30 per cent of plastic production worldwide.

 Wax worms aren’t the only solution that scientists have come up with to combat our ever-growing plastic problem.

 From eating less meat to buying local ingredients, there are lots of ways to make environmentally friendly food choices.
-And according to a new Australian study, certain types of worms can adopt an eco-diet too - but not in the way you might think.
+And according to a 2022 Australian study, certain types of worms can adopt an eco-diet too - but not in the way you might think.